andrewmarks9/big-query-storage-report/README.md

 Service Account Key: The script requires a service account key file with the necessary permissions to access BigQuery and Google Sheets.
 Create a service account and download the key file in JSON format.

+Dependencies
+The script relies on the following external tools and libraries:

+bq (Google Cloud SDK)
+jq (Command-line JSON processor)

 BigQuery Permissions:

 bigquery.tables.get - This permission is required to access the INFORMATION_SCHEMA.TABLE_STORAGE_BY_PROJECT system view, which provides storage usage metrics for tables in BigQuery.